Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 * "leaprc.gaff2"
 * "leaprc.GLYCAM_06j-1"    (Compatible with amber12SB and later)
 * "leaprc.GLYCAM_06EPb"    (Compatible with amber12SB and later)
-* "leaprc.GLYCAM_06h-1"    (Included in gmx_MMPBSA package.
-If it is selected will be copied to $AMBERHOME/dat/leap.
-Compatible with amber99SB and earlier)
+* "gmxMMPBSA/leaprc.GLYCAM_06h-1"    <sup>1</sup>(Included in gmx_MMPBSA package.
+Compatible with
+  amber99SB and earlier)
+* "gmxMMPBSA/leaprc.zaa99SB"    <sup>1</sup>Parameters for Zwitterionic amino acids.
+(Include in gmx_MMPBSA package.
+Compatible
+  with amber 99SB)

+<sup>1</sup> We create a new folder in each of Amber's parameter folders ($AMBERHOME/dat/leap/[cmd, prep, lib, parm]/gmxMMPBSA).
+In this way, we separate the native Amber environment from the gmx_MMPBSA data.
 ```diff
 + New input variable added
 ```